allenge007/DeepSeekCLI/README.md

 # DeepSeek CLI

-DeepSeek CLI is a command-line tool that enables multi-turn conversations by calling the DeepSeek API and supports managing conversation history. ~~A clumsy imitation of Prof. Jyy's work.~~
+DeepSeek Command-line Tool is a command-line tool that enables multi-turn conversations by calling the DeepSeek API and supports managing conversation history. ~~A clumsy imitation of Prof. Jyy's work.~~

 You can initiate or continue conversations in memory mode or use memoryless mode for single-turn interactions.